Your Phone's Lock Screen Is About to Change

 Apple's iOS 16 update officially launches in the fall and just arrived in public beta on Monday.
 Glance has not provided a timeline for its US debut.

-Think about how often you check your phone each day.
-Now consider the first thing you see when you pick up your device: your lock screen's wallpaper.
+How many times do you check your phone each day?
+No matter if it's just once or too many times to count, you're always greeted first by your lock screen wallpaper.
 Maybe it's a photo of your pet, a picture of a beautiful sunset from a recent vacation or just a cool piece of artwork.
 That could all change very soon.

 The lock screen has long been considered an intimate space reserved for personal photos, important notifications and tools like the flashlight.
 But companies are increasingly looking to do more with that valuable real estate, as evidenced by Apple's iOS 16 update and other changes reportedly coming to Android phones.